Sorintxr/Auto-Medias-Downloader/README.md

 **Caution: This tool is intended for personal use only.
 Always respect the copyright laws in your country, and policies of the websites you download from.**

-It uses yt-dlp, a command-line software which downloads medias from YouTube and other video sites.
+It uses yt-dlp, an open-source command-line software which downloads medias from lots of audio and video websites.

 ## Download it!